subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

 Space Time Complexity - how much space it requires & how much time it requires Id Duplicate allowed
-Search heavy or delete heavy or insert heavy operation is anticipated If null anticipated
+Search heavy or delete heavy or insert heavy operation is anticipated Behaviour of delete, search & insert
+If null anticipated
+Is amount of data can be predicated in advance Wheather ordered incomming data is expecting [#Tree]
 ```

 ## Array DS